luming1314/cdfm/README.md

 ## ✅ Our Track Record in Open-Sourcing

-We strongly believe in open research and have consistently released code for our prior projects:

 - **AU-Net** – "AU-Net: Adaptive Unified Network for Joint Multi-modal Image Registration and Fusion" (IEEE TIP)
   📄 [Paper](https://doi.org/10.1109/TIP.2025.3586507) | 💻 [Code](https://github.com/luming1314/AU-Net)